-Picture 8-2: The Excel Communication window
+Picture 9-2: The input of the ExcelActiveX atom

-Browse to select the newly created Excel file or to look up an old one..
-Once you're ready, click on Connect and the Excel file opens and the Excel icon appears on the taskbar.
-Then you can select a default worksheet of the Excel file.
+Browse to select the newly created Excel file or to look up an old one.
+Once you're ready, click on Connect.
+The Excel file opens and the Excel icon appears on the task bar.
+Now you can select the default worksheet of the Excel file.
 The name of the ED worksheet must correspond with the name of one of the worksheets in the Excel file!
 The ExcelActiveX_Read and ExcelActiveX_Write function will read from and write to the default sheet if no sheet is given as a parameter.
 Switch 'Excel visible at startup' on to see Excel on the background of Enterprise Dynamics.